alaeessaki/corner-store-e-commerce/README.md

 ## Development Client server

-Run `npm server`.
+Run `ng serve`.
 Navigate to `http://localhost:4200/`. server changes will automatically reload in the in the browser

 ## For dev